 I’ve featured some albums that were released in 1969.
 Johnny Winter’s self titled release came out almost 40 years ago to the date that I am writing this.
 If you’re unfamiliar I strongly suggest getting a copy of this.
 Sony Legacy re-issued this recording with five extra bonus tracks 5 years ago.
 It’s a great album for any fan old or new who wants a good dose of the blues from a true music legend.
 Just try not to hurt yourself when you listen.

 This post represents only a small portion of Winter’s work.
 It’s impossible to cover the rich history and his contribution to the music world in just one blog post.
-Perhaps you can add your comments and help fill in some of the many gaps… Is there any Johnny Winter moments that comes to mind for you?
-Will you be checking out any of the shows listed above?
+Perhaps you can add your comments and help fill in some of the many gaps… Is there any Johnny Winter moments that come to mind for you?

 The Blues Blogger